Ray-Way Products

 Fuel Stop #7: back at Quemado

-Another Iron Butt ride is in the bag, and now I have to ride back home.
+Another Iron Butt ride is in the bag, and now for the ride back home.

 "As they say in the Iron Butt community: Plan your ride, then ride your plan."